Decays of Higgs Bosons in the Standard Model and Beyond: Decays of a Generic Neutral Higgs Boson

 Without loss of generality, the Lagrangian describing the interactions of a generic neutral Higgs boson $H$ with two fermions, which is applicable for all the models described in the previous section, can be written as

 in terms of the normalized scalar and pseudoscalar couplings of $g^S_{H\bar ff}$ and $g^P_{H\bar ff}$ with $m_f$ denoting the fermion mass and $v\approx 246\,{\rm GeV}$.
-The Lagrangian describing the interactions of Higgs bosons with massive gauge bosons $Z$ and $W^\pm$ can be written as
+The Lagrangian describing the interactions of the neutral Higgs boson $H$ with massive gauge bosons $Z$ and $W^\pm$ can be written as

 in terms of the normalized couplings of $g_{_{HWW}}$ and $g_{_{HZZ}}$ with $g=e/s_W$ the SU(2)$_L$ gauge coupling, $s_W\equiv\sin\theta_W$, $c_W\equiv\cos\theta_W$, $t_W\equiv\sin\theta_W/\cos\theta_W$, etc. And, if not mentioned otherwise, we set $g_{_{HWW}}=g_{_{HZZ}}=g_{_{HVV}}$ in the following.